mincong-h/mincong-h.github.io/_posts/2022-07-30-activity-in-temporal.md

 ## Conclusion

-In this article, we talk about activities in temporal: the definition of activity, the execution of an activity, observability, testing, trade-offs, and finally some additional resources to go further.
+In this article, we talk about activities in temporal: the definition of activity, the execution of an activity, observability, testing, use-cases, trade-offs, and finally some additional resources to go further.
 Interested to know more?
 You can subscribe to [the feed of my blog](/feed.xml), follow me on [Twitter](https://twitter.com/mincong_h) or [GitHub](https://github.com/mincong-h/).
 Hope you enjoy this article, see you the next time!

+_P.S.
+Special thanks to [Charles Oran](https://github.com/coran) for reviewing this post._

 ## References